Easy Mexican Chicken Tortilla Soup

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-This Chicken Tortilla Soup is a flavorful and comforting Mexican-inspired soup made with shredded chicken, diced tomatoes, beans, corn, and a variety of spices.
+This Mexican Chicken Tortilla Soup is a flavorful and comforting dish made with shredded chicken breast, diced tomatoes, black beans, corn, and a variety of spices.
 Customize each bowl with your favorite toppings.
 Serve with crispy tortilla strips or tortilla chips.
 Want to set it and forget it?
-Try my Crockpot Chicken Tortilla Soup version of this recipe!
-Yum!
+Try my Crockpot Chicken Tortilla Soup version of this easy recipe!

 bowl of chicken-tortilla-soup with spoon